adrianyau/Python-Statistical-Modeling/README.md

 7. Lastly, a regression model using the statsmodel function was applied to demonstrate a relationship between the number of bikes and its variables with their POIs.

 ## Results
 - I discovered that pinning down coordinates to get a bike station near a single location would be tricky as other locations would be captured within the radius depending on the size applied when I called the function to get location results.
-Any bike station would be at least 10 km away from the nearest restaurant, bar, or point of interest.
+Any bike station would be at least 10 km away from the nearest restaurant, bar, or POIs.
 I had a conversation with a mentor, who suggested that I carry on with the project with my flawed original datasets having Foursquare and Yelp halt my requests due to excess limits.
 - This is another project where bad data would yield bad statistical results - Garbage-In-Garbage-Out.
 From my statistical modeling, it was difficult to fit the linear regression model due to scattered data plots between comparision of variables.
 I find it to be inconclusive to see whether the number of bikes had any influence from the characteristics of any POIs.
 - The only relationship I could make is that there is a negative correlation between empty slots and free bikes, meaning:
   - the more empty slots, the less free bikes are at a bike station.